cloudmesh-community/fa18-523-66/project-code/runInstructions.md

 #### Note : The python programs only serves to extract data and create the csv files.
 The data mining models are witten in r.

 * The Dow Jones Index cannot be downloaded via script, but manually from Yahoo Finance (https://finance.yahoo.com/quote/%5EDJI/history?p=%5EDJI).
+I have included the DJI.csv file in the project-code folder.

 * testDataExtract.py